opeltre/domorphic/README.md

 this library attempts to breed their many respective qualities, to make shaping DOM interfaces within js enjoyable, smooth and pure.

-For more documentation and examples, visit the project's [website][domorphic].

 ## Foreword

 There are two layers to this library: